braidn/Knowledge-Repo/BackboneJs_views.md

 * Able to change the view by key value pairs: `tagName: 'li' / className: 'bilbo'`
 * Allows the dev to use an element that exists on the page.
   * do need to wait for the document to be ready before having access.
+* Rendered views can be removed by calling `remove`.
+* Sometimes best to organize an app around a single view/entry-point.

 ###Templates